greyhats13/phl-store/README.md

 ### Networking with VPC CNI

 The cluster uses the AWS VPC CNI plugin to manage pod networking.
-It’s configured to use the secondary CIDR block (RFC6598, 100.64.0.0/16) to ensure there are enough IPs for pods, even in large-scale deployments.
+Its is configured to use the secondary CIDR block (RFC6598, 100.64.0.0/16) to ensure there are enough IPs for pods, even in large scale deployments.
 This separation also avoids conflicts with the primary CIDR & simplifies integration with on-prem networks.

 The VPC CNI plugin is enhanced with: